navigateconsulting/virtual-assistant/docs/usage/Readme.md

 Try now is a feature where you are provided with an interface to interact with the bot and test your stories.
 In our case we will be testing the 'greet_story'

+##### Note: It is mandatory to create an entity of any type (text/categorical/bool etc) before trying out the project.

 ##### Step 1: Click on the try now button respective to the project you want to try out.
 In our case 'example_project'

 <div align="center" >